Student patch lessons 2024-25

 Introduce turning by skiing in a gliding wedge (athletic stance, small wedge) going straight downhill to build speed for three seconds, very slightly point the big toes one way, then point them at the bottom to go straight for three seconds, and then point them the other way.
 The pattern is straight, turn, straight, turn.

-If there is time have them try the other way to turn.
-With a gliding wedge with speed have them push on one big toe to turn, go straight, then push on the other big toe.
+If there is time have them try the other way to turn by pushing down on one big toe then the other.
+Practice statically first, be sure they flex their ankle like kneeling down, not moving it to the inside.
+Start in a gliding wedge for 3 seconds, push on the right big toe to turn, go straight for three seconds, then push on the other big toe.

 Grading